billykirk01/serve/README.md

   // a single file
   "/": serveStatic("./public/index.html"),

+  // a directory of files (browsing to /public will present a directory listing page)
-  // a directory of files (must include :filename? at end of path) "/public/:filename?": serveStatic("./public"),
+  // note: must include :filename? at end of the path as below "/public/:filename?": serveStatic("./public"),

   // or a remote resource